kprewitt22/bmiCalculator/README.md

 ```

 Then open your preferred CLI and enter the following commands:
+Clone the repository:
 ```
 git clone https://github.com/kprewitt22/bmiCalculator.git
 ```
+Change directory to the BMI Calculator
 ```
 cd bmiCalculator
 ```
+Install dependencies for the program via Node Package Manager
 ```
 npm install
 ```

-This operation will install dependencies for the program via Node Package Manager
 ## Execution
 Run the following command to run the BMI calculator program